vadanrod14/RA.Aid/docs/docs/configuration/expert-model.md

 To get the most out of the expert model feature:

-3. **Choose the Right Model**:
+1. **Choose the Right Model**:
    - Typically, it is best to use a reasoning model
-   - For complex reasoning tasks, use OpenAI's advanced models or Claude 3 Opus
+   - For complex reasoning tasks, use OpenAI's advanced models, Claude Sonnet 3.7, or Gemini 2.5 Pro
    - For offline work, configure Ollama with a suitable model

-4. **Review Thinking Output**:
+2. **Review Thinking Output**:
    - Enable `--show-thoughts` to see the model's reasoning process
    - Use this to understand complex solutions better